http4k/Writing_Test_Driven_Apps_with_http4k/README.md

     refactor: convert app to field
 WordCounterContract
     refactor: extract interface, leaving val abstract
+    run: passes

 ## 08. implement remote version of contract on dynamic port
 WordCounterRemoteTest
     test: extend WordCounterContract
-        convert app to server and start on port 8080 add before and after methods to start and stop serve
+        convert app to server and start on port 8080 add before and after methods to start and stop serve app by lazy and preset localhost and port with SetBaseUriFrom use OkHttp
+    run: passes

 ## 09. use random port to allow parallelisation of tests
-    test: convert test to use dynamic port
+    test: convert test to use dynamic port 0
+    run: passes

 ## 10. add analysing of sentence - test fails
+    test: `can analyse a sentence` POST to /analyze
+        input: "the lazy lazy cat"
+        expected: OK && {"breakdown":{"t":2,"h":1,"e":1," ":3,"l":2,"a":3,"z":2,"y":2,"c":1}}
+    run: fails

 ## 11. implement analysing of sentence - lens! test passes
+    code:
+        introduce Analysis, data class with Map<Char, Int>
+        create Analysis with emptyMap()
+        use lens to respond
+    run: fails
+    code:
+    grouping: take body, group by first letter, map to size of list

 ## 12. conversion of test to use approval testing lib